 Cathy Breden, CMP-F, CAE, CEM is the CEO of the Center for Exhibition Industry Research (CEIR).
 In her role at CEIR, Breden provides strategic direction and manages the day-to-day activities and business operations of CEIR.
 CEIR houses an online library of primary, exhibition-related research studies to help exhibition stakeholders with evolving norms, shifting marketing trends and other issues that can have an impact on the channel itself or how to use if effectively in light of trends.
 Reports include digital/technology, attendee/exhibitor engagement, attendee acquisition and retention, generational workforce shifts, economic performance and impact, and exhibitor studies evaluating motivations for use of the exhibition marketing channel.
 She has been working with CEIR since 2006.

 Cathy also serves in the capacity of Executive Vice President/COO of the International Association of Exhibitions and Events® (IAEE), a trade association representing the exhibitions and events industry.
 She began her association management career in 1984.
-She is the 2021 Vice Chair of Events Industry Council Board of Directors.
-She has earned the Certified Meeting Professional (CMP) designation in 1990, and she earned the coveted Certified Association Executive (CAE) designation in 1995 and the Certified in Exhibition Management (CEM) in 2019.
+She is the 2022 Chairperson of the Events Industry Council Board of Directors.
+She earned the Certified Meeting Professional (CMP) designation in 1990, the Certified Association Executive (CAE) designation in 1995, the Certified in Exhibition Management (CEM) designation in 2019 and was recognized as a CMP Fellow in 2022.

 Specializing in political/regulatory risk and business intelligence, Dane Chamorro regularly advises strategic and portfolio investors and private equity firms on political and partner risks, corporate governance and high-profile business disputes globally.